juji-io/datalevin/doc/alter.md

 * Datalevin Datalog engine has a cost-based query optimizer, so queries are truly declarative and clause ordering does not affect query performance.

+* Datalevin has a modern rule engine that leverage query optimizer.
+It handles recursive rules efficiently.

 * Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transaction ids are not stored.